 - Murder in the Family: Jamie kills Dougal in self-defense before the Battle of Culloden.

 - Well-Intentioned Extremist: He is extremely loyal to Charles's cause and willing to do anything to see the Stuarts restored on the English throne.

 - Played by: Nell Hudson

-Laoghaire is Mrs Fitz's granddaughter and is of the MacKenzie clan.
-She starts the series as a teenaged girl who falls in love with Jamie Fraser, and feels that she must have him at any cost.
-During the 20-year period while Claire is back in the 20th century, it is revealed Laoghaire has been married three times, has two daughters (Marsali and Joan) by her second husband, and her third marriage was to Jamie, who married her to be a father to her children.
-However, their marriage fails and they end up living apart.
+Laoghaire is Mrs. Fitz's granddaughter and is of the MacKenzie clan.
+She starts the series as a teenaged girl who falls in love with Jamie Fraser and feels that she must have him at any cost.
+During the 20 years when Claire returns to the 20th century, it is revealed Laoghaire has been married three times, has two daughters (Marsali and Joan) by her second husband, and her third marriage was to Jamie, who married her to be a father to her children.
+However, their marriage fails, and they end up living apart.